-- Top environmental issues for the 2024 municipal elections - Key background information and facts for each issue - Questions to ask candidates related to each issue - Tips to identify good answers; and - Sample emails to connect directly with candidates.
+- Top environmental issues for the 2024 municipal elections - Key background information and facts for each issue - Questions to ask candidates related to each issue - Tips to identify good answers; and - Sample emails to connect directly with candidates

-This toolkit is not a complete summary of all environmental and community issues in Nova Scotian municipalities.
-Each municipality in Nova Scotia is unique and may encounter distinct challenges.
+This toolkit is not a complete summary of all environmental and community issues in Cape Breton Regional Municipality (CBRM).
+Each community in CBRM is unique and may encounter distinct challenges.
 These are simply a handful of topics and issues that we would like to hear from candidates on.
 We highly encourage you to work beyond this guide and ask candidates about the issues most relevant in your community!